Pimecrolimus cream is for external use only and should be applied thinly to any affected area(s) of skin.

 Important information about all medicines

-This preparation is for use on the skin only.
-If you suspect that someone has swallowed some of it, go to the accident and emergency department of your local hospital at once.
+The cream is for use on the skin only.
+If you suspect that someone has swallowed some of it, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 If you have any questions about this medicine ask your pharmacist.